temporalio/samples-java/README.md

     ./gradlew -q execute -PmainClass=io.temporal.samples.moneybatch.TransferRequester

-### Updatable Timer
+### Updatable Timer Sample

 The [Updatable Timer](https://github.com/temporalio/samples-java/tree/master/src/main/java/io/temporal/samples/updatabletimer) sample demonstrates a helper class which relies on Workflow.await to implement a blocking sleep that can be updated at any moment.

+####  Running the Updatable Timer Sample

-Money Batch example has three separate processes.
+Update Timer sample has three separate processes.
 One to host workflow code, another to start workflow execution, and the third one to send signals to request timer updates.

 Start workflow worker: